kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 Node.js v20 introduced experimental support for `.env` files.
 You can use the `--env-file` flag to specify an environment file when running your Node.js application.

-Node.js since v7 provides the `readline` module to get input from a readable stream such as the `process.stdin` stream, which during the execution of a Node.js program is the terminal input, one line at a time.

 ## Modules
 1. CJS is the default; you have to opt-in to ESM mode.
 You can opt-in to ESM mode by renaming your script from `.js` to `.mjs`.
 Alternately, you can set `"type": "module"` in package.json, and then you can opt-out of ESM by renaming scripts from `.js` to `.cjs`.
 2. "exports" can be advisable over "main" because it prevents external access to internal code (users are not depending on things they shouldn't).
 If you don't need that, "main" is simpler and may be a better option for you.